mysterious-coding/base_entranced/README.md

 #### `/g_rocketSurfing`
 0 = (default) no rocket surfing (ideal setting)

-1 = bullshit rocket surfing enabled; landing on top of a rocket will not explode the rocket (JK3 default)
+1 = bullshit rocket surfing enabled; landing on top of a rocket will not explode the rocket (base JKA)

 #### `/g_floatingItems`
 0 = (default) no floating siege items (ideal setting for most maps)

-1 = siege items float up walls when dropped - annoying bug on most maps, but classic strategy for korriban (JK3 default)
+1 = siege items float up walls when dropped - annoying bug on most maps, but classic strategy for korriban (base JKA)

 #### `/g_selfkillPenalty`
 Set to 0 (the default) so you don't lose points when you SK.

 #### `/g_fixPitKills`
-0 = normal pit kills (JK3 default)
+0 = normal pit kills (base JKA)

 1 = (default) if you selfkill while above a pit, it grants a kill to whoever pushed you into the pit.
 This prevents people from denying enemies' kills with selfkill.